ChingTien/DataCamp-Data-Analyst/README.md

 - [ ] 42.
 Building compelling oral presentations
 <br>

-## When Was the Golden Age of Video Games?
+## Project: When Was the Golden Age of Video Games?

-- [ ] 43.
-The ten best-selling video games
+- [ ] The ten best-selling video games
-- [ ] 44.
-Missing review scores
+- [ ] Missing review scores
-- [ ] 45.
-Years that video game critics loved
+- [ ] Years that video game critics loved
-- [ ] 46.
-Was 1982 really that great?
+- [ ] Was 1982 really that great?
-- [ ] 47.
-Years that dropped off the critics' favorites list
+- [ ] Years that dropped off the critics' favorites list
-- [ ] 48.
-Years video game players loved
+- [ ] Years video game players loved
-- [ ] 49.
-Years that both players and critics loved
+- [ ] Years that both players and critics loved
-- [ ] 50.
-Sales in the best video game years
+- [ ] Sales in the best video game years
 <br>